 Contact Us

-For help handling a situation involving any kind of sexual assault, misconduct, or harassment, you can contact the University’s Equal Opportunity and Title IX Coordinator Christopher Bean at titleixreport@esu.edu.
+For help handling a situation involving any kind of sexual assault, sexual harassment, sex-based discrimination, sexual exploitation, or dating/domestic violence you can contact the University’s Equal Opportunity and Title IX Coordinator Christopher Bean at titleixreport@esu.edu.

 Contact Information